lupyuen/bl602_expander/README.md

 (Because GPIO Expander needs GPIO Lower Half which conflicts with BL602 EVB GPIO Driver)

+GPIO Expander verifies that the GPIO, SPI, I2C and UART Pins don't reuse the same GPIO.

 Robert Lipe has an excellent article that explains the current limitations of the BL602 EVB GPIO Driver (and why we need the GPIO Expander)...

 -   ["Buttons on BL602 NuttX"](https://www.robertlipe.com/buttons-on-bl602-nuttx/)